gabriel-hahn/bitcoin-price-br/README.md

 # bitcoin-price-br
-React native app to get values of Bitcoin and Dollar, converted to Reais (Brazilian coin).
+React native app to get atual values of Bitcoin and Dollar, converted to Reais (Brazilian coin).

 # Getting Started